This article was previously published under Q256321

 White-space characters and comments are NOT allowed within a status- code.
 Each numeric sub-code within the status-code MUST be expressedwithout leading zero digits.

+Status codes consist of three numerical fields separated by ".".
+The first sub-code indicates whether the delivery attempt was successful.
+The second sub-code indicates the probable source of any delivery anomalies, and the third sub-code indicates a precise error condition.
 The codes space defined is intended to be extensible only by standardstrack documents.
 Mail system specific status codes should be mapped as close as possible to the standard status codes.
 Servers should send only defined, registered status codes.
 System specific errors and diagnostics should be carried by means other than status codes.

 New subject and detail codes will be added over time.
 Because the number space is large, it is not intended that published status codes will ever be redefined or eliminated.
 Clients should preserve the extensibility of the code space by reporting the general error described in the subject sub-code when the specific detail is unrecognized.